pipe-dream/laravel-create/readme.md

 ## Usage
 If you havent already, watch the 2 minute video [here](www.google.com).

-TLDR: list your models and tables in the sketch window and see what happens :)
+list your models and tables in the sketch window and see what happens :)

 ## Contributing
 Please post issues and send PRs.